vibdev/canvas-kit/modules/canvas-kit-react-popover/README.md

 # Canvas Kit Popover

 A popover component that allows you to render content above another.
+Note: In our example we use Material UIs popper component to wrap our popover component and position it, which is a wrapper to Popper.js.
+For reference: https://material-ui.com/api/popper/

 ## Installation